By Olivia Bahou

 “The impulse to reunite with young love is the impulse to return to innocence.
 Remember we knew them initially in a time period when all was good.
 We were not harmed or jaded by love, and neither were they.
 We didn’t carry the same amount of baggage or emotional chaos that ensued over the years,” relationship expert Susan Winter told InStyle.
 “They hadn’t been damaged by other people, so they can create a happy template.”

 Somewhere along the way, Jelena experienced their first breakup.
 According to Winter, the fissure was likely related to the couple needing to find their individual identities, something that can be even harder for those growing up in the spotlight.
-“If you look at the trajectory of a young adolescent whose claim to fame came so quickly, [Bieber] was such a goody-goody-two-shoes.
-He was a good boy, and then he had to break out of that to find his identity,” Winter said.
-“He seems to be coming back to his senses about what makes a really good girlfriend.”
+“If you look at the trajectory of a young adolescent whose claim to fame came so quickly,

 And as for Gomez, going back to Bieber could have less to do with him and more to do with her own relationship experience.
 “We have unresolved business,” she said.
 “That person has a critical piece of your puzzle.
 I don’t think it’s about being lazy.
 It certainly isn’t about the fact that they have a limited selection of prospects.
 They’re both celebrities.
 They keep going back to the place that was the most correct, that felt the best connection.”